FranciscoMofreitaSantos/PortLogistics_ISEP/docs/planning/Sprint1/Back-end-Module(s)/US-223/01.requirements-engineering/Readme.md

 **Postconditions**

 * A new **Dock** is persisted or an existing one is updated.
-* Docks are available for reference when assigning vessel visits.
+* Docks are available for future reference in vessel visit scheduling and assignments.
-* Changes are auditable (who/when/what).
+* All changes are logged for accountability.

 ---